Control (management): Organizational and operational control

 When a system has failed or is in great difficulty, special diagnostic techniques may be required to isolate the trouble areas and to identify the causes of the difficulty.
 It is appropriate to investigate areas that have been troublesome before or areas where some measure of performance can be quickly identified.
 For example, if an organization's output backlog builds rapidly, it is logical to check first to see if the problem is due to such readily obtainable measures as increased demand or to a drop in available man hours.
 When a more detailed analysis is necessary, a systematic procedure should be followed.

 In contrast to organizational control, operational control serves to regulate the day-to-day output relative to schedules, specifications, and costs.
 Is the output of product or service the proper quality and is it available as scheduled?
 Are inventories of raw materials, goods-in-process, and finished products being purchased and produced in the desired quantities?
 Are the costs associated with the transformation process in line with cost estimates?
 Is the information needed in the transformation process available in the right form and at the right time?
 Is the energy resource being utilized efficiently?

-The most difficult task of management concerns monitoring the behavior of individuals, comparing performance to some standard, and providing rewards or punishment as indicated.
+The most difficult task of management concerns monitoring the behaviour of individuals, comparing performance to some standard, and providing rewards or punishment as indicated.
 Sometimes this control over people relates entirely to their output.
 For example, a manager might not be concerned with the behavior of a salesman as long as sales were as high as expected.
 In other instances, close supervision of the salesman might be appropriate if achieving customer satisfaction were one of the sales organization's main objectives.

 The larger the unit, the more likely that the control characteristic will be related to some output goal.
 It also follows that if it is difficult or impossible to identify the actual output of individuals, it is better to measure the performance of the entire group.
 This means that individuals' levels of motivation and the measurement of their performance become subjective judgments made by the supervisor.
 Controlling output also suggests the difficulty of controlling individuals' performance and relating this to the total system's objectives.